History | Athletic Club Official Website

 The ‘Gabarra’

-New titles and historical celebration on the River Nervión
+New titles and iconic celebration on the River Nervión

 The official anthem

 After a long wait, the Lions win two La Liga titles and one Copa del Rey.
 Vast crowds line the riverbanks as Athletic’s players take to the River Nervión in La Gabarra (a small barge) to celebrate their victories; a true highlight in the history of Athletic Club and Biscay.
 San Mamés hosts the World Cup.
-The Club brings out an anthem and opens its headquarters: the Palace of Ibaigane.
+The Club brings out an anthem and opens its headquarters: Ibaigane Palace.

 1982